ibm-cloud-docs/EventStreams/eventstreams132.md

 ## How do we measure it?
 Service instances are continuously monitored for performance, error rates, and their response to synthetic operations.
 Outages are recorded.

+Availability refers to the ability of applications to produce and consume messages from Kafka topics.

 ## What do you need to consider to achieve this availability?
 To achieve high levels of availability from the application perspective, you should consider [connectivity](/docs/services/EventStreams?topic=eventstreams-sla#connectivity), [throughput](/docs/services/EventStreams?topic=eventstreams-sla#throughput), and [consistency and durability of messages](/docs/services/EventStreams?topic=eventstreams-sla#message_consistency).
 Users are responsible for designing their applications to optimize these three elements for their business.